leesh3288/CTF/2019/DEFCON_CTF_27/Review.md

 1. On `ropship`, trying to come up with a hard strategy from the start was a miscalcuated move; KotH is not about devising a one-stop solution, but is about building up a solution from something that barely works ASAP.
 2. Maybe working on KotH problems so much wasn't a tactical move?
 Attack and Defense scores take up 40% of the total score respectively, and KotH only takes up 20% of maximum score.
 Tackling an A&D problem is 4 times more worthy than tackling a KotH problem with just the max scores compared.
 But our team scored about 40% of our total score from KotH and the remaining 60% from defense, so maybe working on KotH still paid off...
-3. I and our team need to be better prepared for such on-site CTF competition.
+3. Our team and I need to be better prepared for such on-site CTF competition.
 There are several factors to improve:
     1. From the start and throughout the competition, our server & VPN connection was constantly dropping, and the server had IP constantly changing.
 It was grudging to access services.
     2. Our hardware isn't sufficiently prepared.
 We had no packet sniffing & MitM friendly router to use, which costed us a whole challenge `dooom`.
 We had no machine with sufficient computing power to try bruteforce in `AI Han Solo` or `bitflip-conjecture`.
 Maybe spinning up a compute cloud instance if necessary might suffice.